What Is a Cyber Security Degree?

-- Healthcare: With the use of electronic records and the importance of patient privacy, the need for vigilance with cyber security is key.
+- Healthcare: With the use of electronic records and the importance of patient privacy, the need for vigilance with cyber security is vital.
 Hospitals, doctor’s offices and every medical facility that manages patient care and stores patient data needs ongoing information security efforts to protect patient privacy and safety.

-- Sales and marketing: Any good marketing strategy requires a list of sales leads and customer contact information, often including credit card or other financial information.
+- Sales and marketing: Any good marketing strategy requires a list of sales leads and customer contact information, often including credit cards or other financial information.
 Customers rely on businesses to protect this data, and a good cyber security professional is the person to do it.

-“Just because the job may not have ‘cyber security’ in the title, doesn’t mean it doesn’t include key cyber security elements,” Kinsey said.
+“Just because the job may not have ‘cyber security' in the title doesn’t mean it doesn’t include key cyber security elements,” Kinsey said.
 If cyber security skills appeal to you, consider what type of industry interests you as well.
 You will likely be able to make a match.

-How Can You Futureproof Yourself with a Career in Cyber Security?
+How Can You Future-proof Yourself with a Career in Cyber Security?

 A concern for every career field is how to ensure your skills remain relevant even as times and technology change.
 If the COVID-19 pandemic taught us anything, it’s the need to have a skill set that allows you to pivot when employment circumstances change.

-With regards to studying cyber security, “the associates and bachelors’ programs [at SNHU] specifically show students how to create a go-to resource of materials for staying current,” said Kinsey.
+With regards to studying cyber security, “the associates and bachelors’ programs (at SNHU) specifically show students how to create a go-to resource of materials for staying current,” said Kinsey.
 “At SNHU, we can help teach students how to maintain their skills and professional habits throughout their careers to help make staying current easier.”